Saturday, January 28, 2012

 "Sorry to hear it," Denis said.

-"Hey, at least your dog is alright," said Ira, who believed humor was the remedy for all ailments.
+"Hey, at least your dog is all right," said Ira, who believed humor was the remedy for all ailments.

 "What happened?" asked Mark, after giving Ira a whack to the back of his head.